josephryan/tmppolar/workshop2023.md

 <table bgcolor=grey border=1><tr><td>
 <b>Specifying tree inference, local alignment or MSA programs:</b> config.json

-<br>You can use any alignment or tree inference program you like the best!
+You can use any alignment or tree inference program you like the best!
 Be careful with the method you chose, OrthoFinder typically needs to infer about 10,000-20,000 gene trees.
 If you have many species or if the tree/alignment method isn't super-fast then this can take a very long time!
 MAFFT + FastTree provides a reasonable compromise.
 OrthoFinder already knows how to call:
 <br>mafft
 <br>muscle
 <br>iqtree